bdsp-core/bdsp-core.github.io/_pages/quotes.md

 > And that is not all: even if man really were nothing but a piano-key, even if this were proved to him by natural science and mathematics, even then he would not become reasonable, but would purposely do something perverse out of simple ingratitude, simply to gain his point.
 And if he does not find means he will contrive destruction and chaos, will contrive sufferings of all sorts, only to gain his point!”
 >
 > **--_Fyodor Dostoevsky, Notes from the Underground_**

+> "Oh! thank you," said Diamond.
+"I shall be sorry to leave you, North Wind, but I would rather not see the ship go down.
+And I'm afraid the poor people will cry, and I should hear them.
+Oh, dear!"
+>
+> "There are a good many passengers on board; and to tell the truth, Diamond, I don't care about your hearing the cry you speak of.
+I am afraid you would not get it out of your little head again for a long time."
+>
+> "But how can you bear it then, North Wind?
+For I am sure you are kind.
+I shall never doubt that again."
+>
+> "I will tell you how I am able to bear it, Diamond: I am always hearing, through every noise, through all the noise I am making myself even, the sound of a far-off song.
+I do not exactly know where it is, or what it means; and I don't hear much of it, only the odour of its music, as it were, flitting across the great billows of the ocean outside this air in which I make such a storm; but what I do hear is quite enough to make me able to bear the cry from the drowning ship.
+So it would you if you could hear it."
+>
+> "No, it wouldn't," returned Diamond, stoutly.
+"For they wouldn't hear the music of the far-away song; and if they did, it wouldn't do them any good.
+You see you and I are not going to be drowned, and so we might enjoy it."
+>
+> "But you have never heard the psalm, and you don't know what it is like.
+Somehow, I can't say how, it tells me that all is right; that it is coming to swallow up all cries."
+>
+> "But that won't do them any good---the people, I mean," persisted Diamond.
+>
+> "It must.
+It must," said North Wind, hurriedly.
+"It wouldn't be the song it seems to be if it did not swallow up all their fear and pain too, and set them singing it themselves with the rest.
+I am sure it will.
+And do you know, ever since I knew I had hair, that is, ever since it began to go out and away, that song has been coming nearer and nearer.
+Only I must say it was some thousand years before I heard it."
+>
+> "But how can you say it was coming nearer when you did not hear it?" asked doubting little Diamond.
+>
+> "Since I began to hear it, I know it is growing louder, therefore I judge it was coming nearer and nearer until I did hear it first.
+I'm not so very old, you know---a few thousand years only---and I was quite a baby when I heard the noise first, but I knew it must come from the voices of people ever so much older and wiser than I was.
+I can't sing at all, except now and then, and I can never tell what my song is going to be; I only know what it is after I have sung it."
+>
+> **--_George MacDonald, At the Back of the North Wind_**

 [Back to Top](#  )